apocas/petrolhead/vitara_reardiskbrake/README.md

 - Vitara come stock with rear drum brakes.
 Easiest way to convert it to rear disk brakes is to use Lancia/Fiat calipers (ex: Lancia Lybra) with stock Suzuki front disks.
 - Lancia/Fiat calipers uses stock Suzuki handbrake cables and you don't need to use a proportioning valve.
-- This tutorial will only work with later model axles (axle with wheel studs).
+- This tutorial will only work with later model axles (axle shaft with wheel studs).
 For early model axles (studs on the brake drum) you need to design a disc adaptor.

 ### Materials